SophieHYe/page/README.md

 I was fortunate to visit The Hong Kong Polytechnic University (PolyU) from October 2021 to April 2022.
 It was a fruitful experience to be advised by Prof. [Daniel Xiapu Luo](https://www4.comp.polyu.edu.hk/~csxluo/).

-Previously, I attended Sichuan University in China to obtain my BSc degree in software engineering and University of Tampere in Finland to obtain my MSc degree in 2016 in computer science advised by Prof. [Zheying Zhang](https://www.tuni.fi/en/zheying-zhang).
+Previously, I attended Sichuan University in China to obtain my BSc degree in software engineering and University of Tampere in Finland to obtain my MSc degree in 2016 in computer science advised by adjunct Prof. [Zheying Zhang](https://www.tuni.fi/en/zheying-zhang).

 ## Contact
 - email: hey[AT]cs.cmu.edu